+As discussed in the explanation portion of Section 3.3, ISO 11179 part 5 provides a standard for creating data elements.
 The ISO 11179 part 5 standard provides a way to precisely create a data element definition and name.
-Using or referencing this name in a schema provides analysts with a better understanding of XML component semantics, while using business terms improves readability, it results in ambiguous element names that fail to convey sufficient semantic values to support a comprehensive understanding of the metadata to be conveyed in the markup.
+Using or referencing a fully structured name in a schema provides analysts with a better understanding of XML component semantics.
+While using business terms improves readability, it results in ambiguous element names that fail to convey sufficient semantic values to support a comprehensive understanding of the metadata to be conveyed in the markup.